-We proudly celebrate seven decades of industry leadership—providing the highest quality, most innovative, and ecologically sound construction products available today.
+We proudly celebrate over seven decades of industry leadership—providing the highest quality, most innovative, and ecologically sound construction products available today.

 The year was 1947.
 World War II was over and America was ready for a rebirth—poised for a construction boom of homes, schools, churches, roads, bridges, manufacturing, plants, and retail stores.